How To Link TRN With Customs Registration

 Method One—In the FTA Portal, update your Customs Registration Number

-• Log in to the Federal Tax Authority's (FTA) e-Services site
+• Start by logging into the Federal Tax Authority’s (FTA) e-Services site.

-• Update your customs registration number on your registration profile.
+• Update your customs registration number on your FTA profile.

 Please note that you can enter data for multiple customs registration numbers by clicking on Edit before entering the data.